4/16/2024

 Christian Influence Necessary for the Success of the Nation

 Yes, The Founders wanted ministers of the Gospel to bring their message to bear upon the nation.
 This is why George Washington, after becoming commander-in-chief, appointed Christian chaplains throughout his army.
-This is why chaplains were appointed to Congress and continued the tradition, established by the Continental Congresses, of beginning each day's proceedings with prayer.
+This is why chaplains were appointed to Congress and they continued the tradition, established by the Continental Congress, of beginning each day's proceedings with prayer.
 The early chaplains also conducted Sunday services in the House Chamber every other week.

 John Marshall, who served as Chief Justice of the Supreme Court from 1801-1835, made the Supreme Court facilities available to a local congregation for their Sunday gatherings.
 So, on Sunday morning, the singing of Christian hymns and the preaching of God’s Word could be heard ringing through the chambers of both the House of Representatives and the Supreme Court.
 This was neither surprising nor offensive to anyone, for it fit perfectly within the mindset of the founding generation.